mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Challenge 5 - Kerberize the cluster

 * Secure your cluster as follows:
-    * Create a KDC to support the realm <code>CHALLENGE.FCE</code>
+    * Install/configure a KDC for the realm <code>BOOT.FCE</code>
-    * Authenticate with your user account.
-Keep the commands/output from both <code>kinit</code> and <code>klist</code>
+    * Create a principal for your user account.
+Capture the commands/output <code>kinit</code> and <code>klist</code> to show authenticating with this account.
 * Enable Kerberos using the Cloudera Manager wizard
-* Run the Hadoop pi test program to verify authentication.
+* Run the Hadoop pi test program as <code>challenger</code>.
 * Submit the following:
-    * The transcript of your command-line authentication
+    * Screen shot: Your command-line authentication and output of ticket credentials
-    * The full text of your <code>kdc.conf</code> file
+    * Text file: Your <code>kdc.conf</code> file
-    * A screen shot of the <code>Credentials</code> tab from your <code>Administration -> Kerberos</code> screen
+    * Screen shot: The <code>Credentials</code> tab from
+    <code>Administration -> Kerberos</code>

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 6 - Configure Sentry as a Service

-* Add a database for Sentry in your MySQL server
+* Create a database for Sentry in your MySQL server
-* Enable and configure the Sentry service
+* Enable/configure the Sentry service
 * Create an admin role in Sentry and map your user account to it.
 * Submit the following:
-    * <code>SHOW TABLES</code> output for your Sentry database
+    * <code>SHOW TABLES</code> output for your Sentry database (from MySQL)
-    * <code>SHOW GRANTS</code> output too
+    * <code>SHOW GRANTS</code> output from Hive (beeline)
-* If you've still got time, run a validation query on Hive from Hue and capture/submit the result.
+* If you've still got time, install HUE and run a sample query.
+    * Submit a screen capture of the result.

 * <strong>EMAIL WHAT YOU HAVE NO LATER THAN 11:45 AM, PDT</strong>

 * Please complete the course survey: <code>http://tinyurl.com/fce-bc-survey</code>

-* <strong>In one last email</strong>: I want you to evaluate, in your own words, a) this course; and b) your own readiness.
-Specifically, I want you to note:
+* <strong>In one last email</strong>: I want you to evaluate, in your own words, a) the value of this course to you; and b) your own readiness.
+Please write whatever you think is appropriate, but include with your note:
-    * How long would you need to finish the challenges today (assuming you didn't)?
+    * How much longer would you need to finish the challenges (assuming you didn't)?
     * Which section of this course helped you the most?
-The least?
+Which helped the least?
     * Which aspect of this course did you like the most?
 The least?
-    * What other resources do you need to improve (training, practice time, mentoring)?
+    * What other resources could you use to improve your skills (training, practice time, mentoring)?

 ---
 <div style="page-break-after: always;"></div>